Ksjfo2007/News-Aggregator/README.md

 # AI News Aggregator

-A web application that aggregates and displays AI-related articles from various publishers.
+A web application that aggregates and displays articles from various publishers, organizing articles by subject areas.
 The application provides a clean interface to browse articles and view detailed summaries.

 ## Features